-No matter where you live in North America, there's always a good chance that during almost any winter, you're going to need some kind of home heating to keep your home comfortable.
+No matter where you live in North America, there's a good chance that you're going to need some kind of home heating to keep your home comfortable.
 Now, while some folks in southern-most Texas may beg to differ, it's no surprise that practically every home from Houston to Dallas has a furnace.
 Of course, not every region in the U.S. favors the same type of heating system.
-For example, natural gas or propane heat is favored for most of the rural midwest while many northern cities still retain boilers and radiators.
+For example, natural gas or propane heat is favored for most of the Midwest while many Northern cities still retain boilers and radiators.

 Basically, there are two kinds of heating systems, forced air and radiant.

-Forced air systems use a blower or fan to pull air into the system to be heated and then blown out to be circulated throughout the home.
-They can be noisy with metallic squeaks from loose connections or vibrate when running and require routine air filter changes to keep them running well.
+Forced air systems use a blower or fan to pull air into the system where it is heated and circulated throughout the home.
+They can be noisy with metallic squeaks from loose connections and require routine air filter changes to keep them running well.
 But because they heat the air, they tend to warm up homes quickly.
-A forced air system is composed of air return ductwork, blower, a heating or cooling unit with heat exchangers housed inside the air handler cabinet, a plenum where the air exits the air handler, and supply ductwork.
+A forced air system is composed of air return ductwork, a blower, a heating or cooling unit with heat exchangers housed inside the air handler cabinet, a plenum where the air exits the air handler, and supply ductwork.
 The supply ductwork carries the air to all the rooms of the home while the return ductwork carries all the air from the rooms back to the blower and air handler.

 Radiant systems rely on the use of heat to move air through convection.
-That is, heated air rises and is replaced by cooler air…which is heated and rises and so on again.
-Because these systems essentially work passively, they tend to heat rooms slowly.
-Plus, they don't filter dust or allergens from the air and in some cases, are not as energy efficient.
+That is, heated air rises and is replaced by cooler air, which is heated and rises and so on.
+Because these systems work passively, they tend to heat rooms slowly.
+Plus, they don't filter dust or allergens from the air, and in some cases, are not as energy efficient.
 However, most are inexpensive to buy, install, and maintain.

 Electric resistance heating is 100% energy efficient because all the electricity is converted to heat.
 And since the heating elements in an electric furnace are in direct contact with the air, the air heats up very quickly.
 This makes them very efficient but expensive to operate during extended cold weather.